IU Review: Five takeaways from Indiana's 86-70 win over Ohio State

 The bar was perhaps a foot long.
 It had slotted holes in it.
 It left a dent in the Assembly Hall hardwood and would have done much worse to skin and bone.

-Whether I'm on the right track or off my gourd, the problem is with no explanation given from Indiana for the object that fell from the Assembly Hall sky, one is left to speculate and when one is left to speculate, the vacuum is often filled with futile gestures like mine.
+On Sunday morning, Indiana confirmed that a blind squirrel (me) occasionally does find a nut as they announced what caused the piece to fall:

+"The piece that fell from the center hung scoreboard at SSAH (Simon Skjodt Assembly Hall) on Saturday night was an unused unistrut bracket.
+It was 18 inches in length and just over 1 pound.
+It is believed that the unused piece was left from the original installation of the Daktronics scoreboard, which occurred 7 years ago, and the vibration from the crowd and music caused the piece to come loose and fall at halftime of the game.
+The scoreboard was inspected by IU facility operations staff and no other unused or loose pieces were found."

-The game went on without incident, but it shook the Ohio State team, which was closer to the object's impact.
+The game went on without incident, but it shook the Ohio State team, who were closer to the object's impact.
+Understandably, because it wasn't known at the time, they didn't have all of the facts.

+"Obviously I wanted the game to resume.
+I wasn't sure I wanted the game to resume under these circumstances," Holtmann continued.

-The discussions that took place after the bar fell were between the officials, Indiana athletic director Scott Dolson and building staff, but it's such a strange situation there's no textbook on how to deal with such a problem.
+The discussions that took place after the piece fell were between the officials, Indiana athletic director Scott Dolson and building staff, but it's such a strange situation that there's no textbook on how to deal with such a problem.
 Ultimately, a five-minute delay was agreed upon.

-An Indianapolis Star report later said there was a maintainance crew that went into the scoreboard to check its viability.
+An Indianapolis Star report later said there was a maintainence crew that went into the scoreboard to check its viability.

 Whatever was done was accomplished out of the view of those most concerned, the participants on the floor, which led to uncertainty.

-"Their game-day staff felt it was fine, but it was a significant concern, especially once what fell was described to me and what it looked like and felt like."
+"Their game-day staff felt it was fine, but it was a significant concern, especially once what fell was described to me and what it looked like and felt like," Holtmann concluded.

-Fans will remember a panel from the Assembly Hall ceiling fell in 2014 and postponed a game against Iowa.
-Assembly Hall has since been remodeled (the video board, designed by Anthony James Partners, was part of that remodel), but this can't just be forgotten as an isolated incident.
+Fans will remember that a panel from the Assembly Hall ceiling fell in 2014 and postponed a game against Iowa.
+Assembly Hall has since been remodeled (the video board was part of that remodel).

-I hope by the time you read this Indiana has provided an explanation for what happened so any future concerns can be allayed.
+Hopefully, this was just an isolated freak incident, but you can understand the concerns of those who might have been impacted by it.

 RENEAU TO THE GLASS